Exercise and Sports Science (ESS)

 ESS 1100.
 Lifetime Fitness and Wellness.

-This course introduces students to the concepts of health-related physical fitness.
-Emphasis is placed on learning how to teach these concepts.
-Students will design and implement an exercise program for enhancing health-related physical fitness.
-Restricted to majors or minors in Exercise and Sports Science, Athletic Training, or Health and Fitness Management.
+This course introduces students to the principles of health-related physical fitness and its role in promoting overall wellness.
+Topics include cardiovascular endurance, muscular strength, flexibility, and body composition, with emphasis on teaching these concepts effectively.
+Students will engage in practical activities to help design and implement an individualized exercise program.
+By the end of the course, students will demonstrate the ability to apply evidence-based strategies for fitness instruction.
+Registration is restricted to majors or minors in Exercise and Sports Science, Athletic Training, or Health and Fitness Management.

 TCCN: PHED 1164